Edward Charles Pickering: Harvard Computers

 The Harvard College Observatory was becoming a premiere observatory in the world and with it came the demand for more assistants.
 These assistants were critical for taking notes, running calculations and performing analytics.
 College educated women from around the country offered to work for the Harvard Observatory unpaid to gain experience or until proving their value to be paid.
 During this time, Pickering recruited over 80 women to work for him, including Annie Jump Cannon, Henrietta Swan Leavitt, Antonia Maury, and Florence Cushman.
 It was very unusual for such an accomplished scientist to work with this many women, but it has been said that he "became so exasperated with his male assistant's inefficiency, that even his maid could do a better job of copying and computing".
 These women, the Harvard Computers (also described as "Pickering's Harem" by the male scientific community at the time), made several important discoveries at HCO.
 Leavitt's discovery of the period-luminosity relationship for Cepheids, published by Pickering, would prove the foundation for the modern understanding of cosmological distances.

 Pickering's treatment of women, during his time, was considered better than most.
 It is true that they were underpaid compared to their male counterparts and were not given credit nearly as often, but his willingness to include them in the world of astronomy paved the way for many great female scientists and leaders.
-This aided to the observatory's funding through fellowships and the procurement of women including alumnus and professors aiding in the creation of Harvard Computers.
+This added to the observatory's funding through fellowships and the procurement of women including alumnus and professors aiding in the creation of Harvard Computers.

 Death and legacy

 Pickering was the fourth and longest-running director of HCO, serving for 42 years.
-On February 3, 1919, Pickering unexpectedly died from pneumonia and heart complications after being ill for around ten days.
-He died while holding the position of director of the University Observatory continuing an odd 42 year tradition of HCO Directors dying in office.
+On February 3, 1919, Pickering unexpectedly died at age 72, from pneumonia and heart complications after being ill for around ten days.
+He died while holding the position of director of the University Observatory continuing an odd 42-year tradition of HCO Directors dying in office.
+He is interred in Mount Auburn Cemetery.
 After his death, Solon Bailey served as interim director.
 Pickering's friends and colleges would remember him for his great ability, originality, initiative, and warm-heartedness.
 Pickering would be remembered by the world for his contribution to astronomical photography, advancement of astronomical discoveries, and his progressive view of women.

 Although today his treatment of women is associated with a negative connotation, he was known during the time to give women more equal treatment than most.
 Doing so paved the way for many more women to become interested and involved in astronomy.
-Pickering's work with using glass plates to photograph the sky was the start of major technological advances for astronomical photography.
+Pickering's work with glass plates to photograph the sky was the start of major technological advances for astronomical photography.
 Although glass plates are no longer used, his work led to modern uses of charged coupled devices in the 1970s.

-Pickering is interred in Mount Auburn Cemetery in Massachusetts.